Start building today!

 Assessment Skills in Psychology Practice 1

-Introduces key diagnostic frameworks and assessment methods for common mental health presentations, cognitive assessment, risk assessment and safety planning, with consideration of cultural and developmental factors.
+This unit introduces you to the key diagnostic frameworks and assessment methods for common mental health presentations.
+You are also introduced to cognitive assessment and oriented to risk assessment and safety planning.
+Consideration is also given to cultural and developmental…

 Ethics and Professional Psychology Practice 1

-Considers common professional and ethical issues in psychological practice, introducing key ethical codes, guidelines, standards and legislation relevant to psychology practice, with ethical decision-making models applied to real-world case examples.
+This unit considers common professional and ethical issues in psychological practice.
+You will be introduced to key ethical codes, guidelines, standards and legislation relevant to psychology practice.
+Ethical decision-making models will be applied to real-world case examples to assist you…

 Intervention Skills in Psychology Practice 1